 - Install Windows Update in Clean Boot State.

-Try the following solutions sequentially to troubleshoot the problem:
+Try the following solutions sequentially in Windows Normal Mode to troubleshoot the problem:

 1] Run the Windows Updates Troubleshooter